NOAA-OWP/ngen/extern/noah-owp-modular/README.md

 > cmake -DnetCDF_MOD_PATH=/usr/include/openmpi-x86_64/ -B cmake_build -S .
 > ```

 After there is a configured build system directory, the shared libraries can be built.
-For example, the Noah-MP surface bmi shared library file (i.e., the build config's `surfacebmi` target) can be built using:
+For example, the Noah-OWP-Modular bmi shared library file (i.e., the build config's `surfacebmi` target) can be built using:

     cmake --build cmake_build --target surfacebmi -- -j 2